Jean-Francis Diandi

-Jean-Francis Diandi alias Ramazani is an Anti-Balaka militia leader from Bria, Central African Republic.
+Jean-Francis Diandi alias Ramazani is an Anti-balaka militia leader from Bria, Central African Republic.

 War

 He was responsible for killing a Mauritanian peacekeeper on 4 December 2017.
-He was arrested on 16 March 2018 by peacekeeping forces and sent to Ngaragba prison in Bangui.
-In December 2020 he was released from prison and joined Coalition of Patriots for Change rebels in Bria.
+He was arrested on 16 March 2018 by peacekeeping forces and sent to Ngaragba Central Prison in Bangui.
+In December 2020, he was released from prison and joined Coalition of Patriots for Change rebels in Bria.